H6NTechnologies/H6NSDK/README.md

        `H6N_IPV6 addr = ; // populate 128-bit int here representing the player's IPv6 address` \
        `server->registerPlayerIPv6(playerUniqueID, addr, remotePort); `\
 \
-The first argument is the playerís 128-bit unique ID, which is the same one specified to the H6ACClient.
-The second argument represents the playerís IP address, which is a 32-bit integer for IPv4, or a 128-bit integer for IPv6.
+The first argument is the player‚Äôs 128-bit unique ID, which is the same one specified to the H6ACClient.
+The second argument represents the player‚Äôs IP address, which is a 32-bit integer for IPv4, or a 128-bit integer for IPv6.
 The final argument represents the port number of the remote client.
 If the port number is not available or is not applicable to your transit protocol, specify a port number of 0.
 9. **Un-register players when they leave the server.** \
  \
 When a player disconnects from the server, H6AC must know.
-This allows H6AC to invalidate the playerís anti-cheat session.
+This allows H6AC to invalidate the player‚Äôs anti-cheat session.
 You can do this by calling the `unregisterPlayer` function. \
  \
 `server->unregisterPlayer(playerUniqueID);` \
  \
-If your server crashes or causes players to disconnect without informing H6ACódonít worry, as H6AC will eventually garbage collect inactive sessions.
+If your server crashes or causes players to disconnect without informing H6AC‚Äîdon‚Äôt worry, as H6AC will eventually garbage collect inactive sessions.
 10. **Generate a launcher for your game.** \
  \
 Todo.
 11. **Add binaries to your deployment.** \
  \
 You will need to provide a few extra binaries with your game distribution.
-Place your generated launcher in the same directory as your gameís main binary, along with `libcapsule.dll` and `libh6n.dll`.   \
+Place your generated launcher in the same directory as your game‚Äôs main binary, along with `libcapsule.dll` and `libh6n.dll`.   \
  \
-**NOTE**: Make sure to update your gameís relevant settings in your distribution platform(s), such as Steam. \
+**NOTE**: Make sure to update your game‚Äôs relevant settings in your distribution platform(s), such as Steam.

 12. **Congratulations!
 Your game is now securely protected by H6AC!** \
  \
-Run your gameís new distribution package to ensure your integration is working.
+Run your game‚Äôs new distribution package to ensure your integration is working.